Navigation

 • giving them written information, or website links, about their addiction and how to cut down or stop completely

-Hear from our experts
+Hear from one of our experts

 Fatmata Kamara, Specialist Nurse Adviser for Mental Health at Bupa

 “Addiction is more common than many people realise.
 This is because a lot of people keep their addictions hidden due to shame or embarrassment.
-Admitting you have an addiction is probably the hardest step in getting help.
+Admitting you have an addiction is probably the hardest step in getting help."

 “Addiction can be devastating to both individuals and their families.
 If you or someone you know has an addiction, please know there is help available.
 There are lots of organisations that can offer support to help you recover.”